-Chairman Salazar asked each president to introduce his or her respective students to the Board.
+Chairman Garza asked each president to introduce his or her respective students to the Board.
 The SAB President reported to the Board.
-The SAB report included a welcome and a written report distributed to the Regents outlining items of importance to the students including the student regent having voting rights, the waiver of the student center fee and recreational sports fee for students residing outside a 60 mile radius, and implementing a green fee.
+The SAB report included a welcome and a written report distributed to the Regents outlining items of importance to the students including mandatory fee waivers, Student Advisory Board structure, and Veteran Resource Centers.